 A. There will be no unannounced quizzes in this class.
 However, it is strongly recommended that students read the material before coming to class.
 Each student's grade in this course is based on his/her own performance and not in comparison to the performance of others.
+Please note that if homework is to be performed in class, no makeup will be allowed.

-PLEASE NOTE THESE STATEMENTS.
-PLEASE ADHERE TO THESE POLICIES. ©
+B. PLEASE NOTE THESE STATEMENTS.
+PLEASE ADHERE TO THESE POLICIES. \odot

-Please ask for help if needed at least 2 week days before any homework is due.
+Please ask for help if needed at least 2 week days before homework is due.
 Email almost anytime works well if you have a quick question.
 No late homework will be graded.
-Homework will be taken up before class begins.
-The class begins at 12:00 p.m.
-No homework will be graded that is submitted after the class starts.
 Plenty of lead time is provided for students in case they have a planned or unplanned absence.
 The professor will provide due dates for homework assignments at the time that the assignments are made or earlier.
 Only hard copies of homework will be accepted.
 All assignments should be typed, double-spaced on one side of the paper, using 12-point font and dark, sharp print and stapled in the upper left corner.
-Please do not minimize the size of charts/models/statistical output.
-Reduced print will not be graded.
 Assignments should be clean and neat.
 Unstapled pages will not be graded.
 For example, assignments held together with paper clips, folders, rubber bands, three-ring binders etc., will not be accepted.
 The first page should identify the student by full name, the assignment, and the date.
 The entire assignment must be turned in at the same time.
 Partial assignments will not be graded.